emeka789/ActiveDirectoryHL/README.md

 # Building an Integrated Home Network with Centralized User Authentication

-This is a step-by-step guide on setting up a home lab network with a domain controller and client machine.
+This is a step-by-step guide to setting up a home lab network with a domain controller and client machine.
 The guide shows instructions on how you can create your own home lab environment.

 ## Table of Contents
 - [Introduction](#introduction)